Ridge-Hamre/Gravity/_posts/2017-07-18-Assignment3.markdown

 In order to convert the text into multiple formats so that more people could be exposed to magnificence I had to create a script that upon execution would convert the original into 5 different file formats.In

-Follow the link to check out the repository with the Haiku: <a href="https://github.com/Ridge-Hamre/convert-documents/blob/master/haiku.md">Haiku.md</a>
+Follow the link to check out the Haiku: <a href="https://github.com/Ridge-Hamre/convert-documents/blob/master/haiku.md">Haiku.md</a>
 Here it is as HTML: <a href="https://github.com/Ridge-Hamre/convert-documents/blob/master/haiku.html">Haiku.html</a>
 Oh look the same thing but odt: <a href="https://github.com/Ridge-Hamre/convert-documents/blob/master/haiku.odt">Haiku.odt</a>
 Not bored yet?!?!
 Check out XML!!!!!: <a href="https://github.com/Ridge-Hamre/convert-documents/blob/master/haiku.xml">Haiku.xml</a>